emarsden/pg-el/README.md

   compatibility, for example refusing to create tables that do not have a primary key.
 It does not recognize basic PostgreSQL types such as `INT2`.
 It also does not for example support the `CHR` and `MD5` functions, row expressions, and `WHERE` clauses without a `FROM` clause.

+- The [Vertica](https://www.vertica.com/) distributed database (a propriety column-oriented database targeting analytics workloads).
+Its PostgreSQL compatibility is limited: it does not support certain datatypes such as `int2`, `int4` and `text`, the parsing of `timetz` strings is not compatible with PostgreSQL, the serialization of arrays is not PostgreSQL-compatible.
+Last tested 2025-07 with the community edition, version 25.3.

 - [YottaDB Octo](https://gitlab.com/YottaDB/DBMS/YDBOcto), which is built on the YottaDB key-value store (which is historically based on the MUMPS programming language).
 GNU AGPL v3 licence.
 There